Blog

 • Poor sleep may decrease inhibitory control and increase impulsivity.

-• There are similar cognitive deficits between children with ADHD and those with poor sleep quality.
+• There are similar cognitive deficits between children with ADHD and those with poor sleep quality, though this does not imply a direct causal relationship between the two.

-• Sleep deprivation in early childhood may increase the risk of ADHD in middle childhood.
+• Sleep deprivation in early childhood may increase the risk of ADHD in middle childhood, though more research is needed to understand the underlying mechanisms, which may involve a dysregulated circadian rhythm, dopamine, and the prefrontal cortex of the brain.

 One study suggests that children with ADHD misdiagnosis are prone to daytime sleepiness, whereas those with ADHD are not.
 However, psychostimulant medication for ADHD can impact sleep, making diagnosis and treatment complex.
 It is helpful to rule out primary sleep disorders before starting ADHD medication.